 To make a long story short, I ended up actually losing money on my first wholesale order.
 Sure, I was able to get almost all of the capital back, but overall it was a massive failure.

 If you know me, then you know that I’m a “glass half full” kind of guy, and I was able to turn this epic failure into a learning experience.
-Since mistakes were made, I thought I’d share with you the 6 biggest mistakes I made in my first wholesale order (and the last mistake was the biggest) so that you can set yourself up for successful future wholesale orders.
+I thought I’d share with you the 6 biggest mistakes I made in my first wholesale order (and the last mistake was the biggest) so that you can set yourself up for successful future wholesale orders.